jandradap/docker-git-deploy/README.md

 - Repo: `https://github.com/ourtownrentals/test-php-app.git`.
 - Branch: `master`.

+For git repos over SSH, the container looks for the key files at `/root/.ssh/deploy` and `/root/.ssh/deploy.pub` and will use them if found.

 The container expects a valid ssl certificate at `/etc/ssl/private/deploy.crt` and the corresponding key at `/etc/ssl/private/deploy.key`.